 Publisher's address is conceptually similar to caller ID on your phone.
 Once a person calls you, you acquire the person's phone number and can call the person back at any time.

-Publisher's Address is a concept that comes from SDL, where SENDER (publisher) provides the identity of the process instance from which the last consumed signal was sent.
+Publisher's Address is a concept from SDL, where SENDER (publisher) provides the identity of the process instance from which the last consumed signal was sent.

 When a client publishes a message, the client's Ephemeral Topic ID (etid) is included in the published message.
-The etid embedded in a published message is referred to as the publisher's address or ptid for short.
-A subscriber receiving a message will learn the etid of the publisher of the message.
+The etid embedded in a published message is referred to as the publisher's address, or ptid for short.
+A subscriber receiving a message learns the etid of the publisher.

-When a subscriber receives a message published to a named topic or to the client's own etid, the client receiving the message learns the etid of the publisher.
-The client may then immediately send a message to this Topic ID, thus simulating a Remote Procedure Call (RPC).
+When a subscriber receives a message published to a named topic or to the client's own etid, the receiving client learns the etid of the publisher.
+The client can then immediately send a message to this Topic ID, simulating a Remote Procedure Call (RPC).

 A message published to a named topic may have any number of subscribers, but a message published to an etid has only one destination, the owner of the etid.
 All clients are automatically subscribed to messages sent to their own etid.